echoWebNerds/VsCode_Front-End_Extension/README.md

 33- [**Simple React Snippets**](https://marketplace.visualstudio.com/items?itemName=burkeholland.simple-react-snippets) the essential collection of React Snippets and commands. <br>
 34- [**JSX HTML**](https://marketplace.visualstudio.com/items?itemName=angelorafael.jsx-html-tags) Use HTML Tags into JSX <br>
 35- [**Import Cost**](https://marketplace.visualstudio.com/items?itemName=wix.vscode-import-cost) This extension will display inline in the editor the size of the imported package.
 The extension utilizes webpack in order to detect the imported size. <br>
-36- [**Vscode Google Translate**](https://marketplace.visualstudio.com/items?itemName=funkyremi.vscode-google-translate) Use HTML Tags into JSX <br>
-37- [**Auto Import**](https://marketplace.visualstudio.com/items?itemName=steoates.autoimport) Automatically finds, parses and provides code actions and code completion for all available imports.
+36- [**Auto Import**](https://marketplace.visualstudio.com/items?itemName=steoates.autoimport) Automatically finds, parses and provides code actions and code completion for all available imports.
 Works with Typescript and TSX. <br>
-38- [**Bookmarks**](https://marketplace.visualstudio.com/items?itemName=alefragnani.Bookmarks) Bookmarks is an extension created for Visual Studio Code.
+37- [**Bookmarks**](https://marketplace.visualstudio.com/items?itemName=alefragnani.Bookmarks) Bookmarks is an extension created for Visual Studio Code.
 If you find it useful, please consider supporting it. <br>
+38- [**JavaScript Debugger (Nightly)**](https://marketplace.visualstudio.com/items?itemName=ms-vscode.js-debug-nightly) Offers experimental debugging features for Node.js, Chrome, Edge, WebView2, and VS Code extensions.
+Use it for cutting-edge capabilities or potential fixes. <br>
+39- [**Debugger for Chrome**](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) No longer needed as the built-in JavaScript Debugger now covers its functionality. <br>
+40- [**npm Intellisense**](https://marketplace.visualstudio.com/items?itemName=christian-kohler.npm-intellisense) npm Intellisense: Improves code completion and documentation for npm modules.
+It's active and recommended. <br>

 <br><br>
 Front-End Extension Gold Pack is a valuable tool for front-end developers that can help them increase productivity and improve code quality.
 This Package is available for free in the VS Code Marketplace.